Abenezerx/Alx_DjangoLearnLab/LibraryProject/README.md

+"# LibraryProject"
 # LibraryProject

-Welcome to the LibraryProject!
-This is a Django-based web application designed to manage a library system.
-Below you will find an overview of the project features, setup instructions, and contribution guidelines.
+This is the LibraryProject created using Django.
+This project serves as a starting point for a library management system.
+Below are the key features and instructions to get started.

 ## Features